chingc/chingc/resume.md

 June 2016 - December 2018<br/>
 New York City, NY

-- Maintained the on-site CI infrastructure.
+- Maintained the on-site CI infrastructure and pipelines.
 - Developed in-house tools for automation and developer productivity.
 - Collaborated with developers to deliver new features and bug fixes.
 - Improved coverage and reliability of unit and integration tests.

-_Jun Group is an advertising company that provides mobile and web platforms to get millions of people to engage with video and branded content._

 ### Quality Assurance Specialist @ Jun Group

 May 2013 - June 2016<br/>
 New York City, NY

-- Built the on-site CI infrastructure and increased testing capacity more than 500%.
+- Built the on-site CI infrastructure and increased testing capacity by more than 5x.
 - Wrote multi-platform automation tools to manage CI and its fleet of virtual machines.
 - Mobile and desktop testing with Ruby, JavaScript, Selenium, and Appium.